nvlang/egal/README.md

 As mentioned before, the core idea behind égal is as follows:

-> For a given lightness, find the largest chromaticity such that any hue will be
+> For a given lightness, find the largest chroma such that any hue will be still
-> still able to deliver that chromaticity at the given lightness.
+> able to deliver that chroma at the given lightness.

 Now, this can be generalized into the following:

 > For a given lightness $\ell$, provide a _linear_ mapping
 > $f_\ell\colon[0,\infty)\to[0,\infty)$ such that $f_\ell(0) = 0$ and
-> $f_\ell(100)$ equals the largest chromaticity such that, at the given lightness,
+> $f_\ell(100)$ equals the largest chroma such that, at the given lightness, any
-> any hue will still be able to deliver that chromaticity.
+> hue will still be able to deliver that chroma.

 These functions $f_\ell$ are then used to define a mapping into the input space of OkLCh as follows: